alibaba/nacos/README.md

 ## Contributing

-Contributors are welcome to join Nacos project.
+Contributors are welcomed to join Nacos project.

- - Contributing guide (constructing): describe general contributing procedure for Nacos project, such as issue submitting, milestone plan, etc.
- - Developing guide (constructing): describe detailed developing procedure including how to fork, choosing correct branch, PR review procedure, etc.
+ - Please check [contributing guide](https://github.com/alibaba/nacos/blob/master/CONTRIBUTING.md) about how to contribute to this project.

 ## Other Related Project Repositories